ExplodingPE/ExplodingPE/README.md

 __A highly customisable, open source server software for Minecraft: Pocket Edition written in PHP__

-## spigotpe are not affiliated with Mojang
+## spigotpe are not affiliated with Mojang or spigot

 ### Setup, help & support, FAQs
 Head over to the [documentation site](http://pmmp.readthedocs.org/).